 Where do people prefer to be in general?
 With their family and friends at home.
-Let home be an attractive place and the surroundings!
+Let home be an attractive place and the surroundings as well!

 Danellandia defined 25 human values as the basis for its campaign to make this world a better and more just place in many fields of human activities: politics, economics, the media, personal relationships, education, Nature care…